matthieugomez/EconPDEs.jl/README.md

 pdesolve(f, state, y0)
 ```

-Other examples (including PDE with two state variables) can be found in the `examples` folder.
+Other examples (including PDE two state variables or systems of multiple PDEs) can be found in the `examples` folder.

 # Solving Non Linear Systems